 Keith holds a Bachelors degree from Whitworth University, Spokane, Washington; a Master of Divinity from Andover-Newton Theological School, Boston, Massachusetts; and a Doctorate of Ministry from McCormick Theological School, Chicago, Illinois.
 In addition to his pastoral ministry, he has led seminars and taught courses on “Preaching” and “Transformational Leadership”.
 He is the author of numerous articles on “Sacred Space: “How Where We Worship Shapes What We Believe”, and a book published by Pilgrim Press, “Growing Older, Thinking Younger: Ministry to Boomers.”

 Keith is a forward thinker with a profound commitment to the mission of the local church and its active involvement in the community and world.
 He is a strong believer in the educational ministry of the church, believing that spiritual growth comes through our “head” as well as our “heart”, often stating, “These are challenging and complex times, requiring that we love our God fully, not just with our hearts and souls, but also our minds.”
 In light of this, Keith works dilengetly to make every Sunday personal and relevant, challenging and inspiring.

 In his spare time, Keith loves to read books of all kinds, but particularly in regard to history.
 He is an avid fan of college football, especially the Nebraska Cornhuskers!
-One of his greatest joys is spending time with his four grandchildren.
+One of his greatest joys is spending time with his five grandchildren.